8 Board Game Business Success Stories

 1. The Board Game Design Lab ($120K/year)

 Gabe Barrett (from Acworth) started The Board Game Design Lab over 6 years ago.

 What’s up my friends.
 My name is Gabe Barrett, and I’m the creator of the Board Game Design Lab, a podcast and community that helps you design great games people love.

 Including all the revenue generated by sponsorships, ads, books, and games, I average around $10,000 per month in revenue.
 And while that number pales in comparison to some of the awe-inspiring incomes you see on this site, I think it’s important to realize that you can make a full-time living in even the tiniest of niches if you really lean into your target audience and provide them with what they want and find helpful.
 My community only consists of around 8,000 people currently, but that’s more than enough to generate enough income to support my family of 5.

 2. Good Look Gamer ($24K/year)

-Dennis Michels (from Brielle, South Holland, The Netherlands) started Good Look Gamer almost 5 years ago.
+Dennis Michels (from Brielle, South Holland, The Netherlands) started Good Look Gamer over 5 years ago.